Three candidates vie for two seats on Cape council

 Mosher

-Mosher agreed with the others that short-term rentals are a hot-button issue, but also said for him continuing the excellence of the school system in the face of declining state funding is also a key concern.
+Mosher agreed with the others that short-term rentals are a hot-button issue, but also said continuing the excellence of the school system in the face of declining state funding is a key concern.

 Overall, he said, “I want to make sure (councilors) are good stewards of town funds and that residents can rely on us to spend wisely.”